HTTP-RPC/Kilo/README.md

 If the requested resource does not exist, the servlet returns an HTTP 404 status code.
 If the resource exists but does not support the requested method, HTTP 405 is returned.

 If any exception is thrown while executing the method, HTTP 500 is returned.
+If an exception is thrown while serializing the response, the output is truncated.
+In either case, the exception is logged.

 Servlet security is provided by the underlying servlet container.
 See the Java EE documentation for more information.